415DomSmith/415DomSmith.github.io/_posts/2015-05-22-DOM_manipulation_projects.md

 image: true
 ---

-Here are a couple of mini-projects in DOM manipulation, [Memory Game](http://415domsmith.github.io/memoryGame/), and [Rock, Paper, Scissors.](http://415domsmith.github.io/rockPaperScissors/).
+Here are a couple of mini-projects in DOM manipulation: [Memory Game](http://415domsmith.github.io/memoryGame/), and [Rock, Paper, Scissors.](http://415domsmith.github.io/rockPaperScissors/).

 Write-up to come, but for now enjoy the links.